 One famous native of Lampeter was the eccentric although amiable “Devil” Dave Miller.
 Miller served as the Lancaster County Sheriff in the 1830s.
-He had been elected to his post running on an Anti-Mason platform.
+He had been elected to his post by running on an Anti-Mason platform.
 He was a humanitarian and an avid horseman who suppressed race riots against Blacks.
 Miller was also a military veteran, early railroad entrepreneur, and owned a hotel.

 Part of Miller’s notoriety came in 1834 while serving as Lancaster County Sheriff.
-On one occasion, he returned a bench warrant by riding his horse up the courthouse’s steps and then down the courtroom’s main aisle, where he dismounted in front of the bench and presented the documents to Judge Lewis in person.
+On one occasion, he returned a bench warrant by riding his horse up the courthouse’s steps and down the courtroom’s main aisle, where he dismounted in front of the bench and presented the documents to Judge Lewis in person.

 The following year in 1835, Miller aided three prisoners in their escape from the county jail.
 He was still serving as sheriff.

 What would motivate the chief law enforcement officer for the entire county to do such a thing?

 As it turned out, bounty hunters had abducted two formerly enslaved women and one of their sons as runaways who had been living here in rural Lancaster County.
 They were held in jail while waiting for transport to the Carolinas.
 However, before this could happen, Miller opened their cell one night and let the trio walk out.

 The women told sympathizers that they escaped alone to “cover” for Sheriff Miller.
 It wasn’t until years later that Miller admitted his part in the escape.